 Proportional giving involves setting aside a percentage of your income to the work of St. Philip’s as one of your highest priorities.
 Amounts below show annual Income and monthly income and different percentages you can pledge.

-We encourage you to join with the rest of our community on Sunday, November 5 and bring your pledge to the altar during the annual ingathering.
+We encourage you to join with the rest of our community on our Ingathering Sunday in November and bring your pledge to the altar that day.
 If you will be absent that day, feel free to mail in your pledge or use our new online pledge form.